Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

 JSON data to data-class conversion - https://app.quicktype.io/

+Running a saving for a forecast and a chosen city in separate corotines instead of one, drastically shortened these operations.
+From 200-150ms to 3-1 msec.
+Measured using val time = measureTimeMillis { ...code to measure... }

 TODO:
     - Add a ? picture for a case when a weather type image is not defined
     - Work out a case, when city not defined for first app running